 While at NAU, Koch was selected to the 1998 NAIA and National Soccer Coaches Association of America Regional Coach of the Year and was the 2000 NAIA Region III Sectional Coach of the Year.

 Koch moved south following the 2001 season, taking over the men’s and women’s head coaching position at Spring Hill College, where he spent two seasons before coming to AUM.
 Koch was hired as the AUM women’s head coach for three seasons, where he posted a 48-19-3 record, a NAIA National Tournament Sweet 16 appearance and a SSAC championship in 2004.

 Prior to joining the coaching ranks, Koch enjoyed a stellar four-year career at UMFK, where he led the Bengals in scoring as a freshman and sophomore, and captained the squad during his junior and senior years.
 He finished his career with 32 goals and 28 assists, and was a member of UMFK’s 1988 championship soccer team, which captured the North East College Athletic Conference championship and the NAIA District 5 semifinal.
 He was named to the All-North East College Athletic Conference team his junior and senior campaigns, was named to the All-Maine Collegiate Team and was honored as the Male Athlete of the Year during his senior year.
 In 2007, Koch was inducted into the UMFK Sports Hall of Fame.

 Koch earned his bachelor’s degree in history in 1989 and his master’s in athletic administration from Springfield (Mass.)
 College in 1991.
 He also holds his teaching certification from the University of Maine at Presque Isle.

 In addition, Koch holds the prestigious Master’s Diploma, the highest level of coaching education offered by the NSCAA, as well as “A” and “Youth” licenses from the United States Soccer Federation.

 Koch is married to the former Jane Desjardins.
-The couple has three children - Ben, a senior at AUM, Alanna, 21, and Joshua, 15, a sophomore at Montgomery Catholic - and one grandson, Eli Jack.
+The couple has three children - Ben, Alanna and Joshua - and a grandson, Eli Jack.